aliereno/django-simple-crud/.github/README.md

-# Simple CRUD with Django and DRF
+# Simple CRUD with Django and Peewee ORM

 ### Installation: